gdesmott/gst-log-parser/README.md

 - [Install Rust](https://www.rust-lang.org/en-US/install.html) if needed
 - `cargo build --release`
-- Parsing tools can be executed using 'cargo run --release --bin' and are also available in `target/release/`
+- Parsing tools can be executed using `cargo run --release --bin` and are also available in `target/release/`

 ## Tools